 Mainly, the cause comes down to your tonsils themselves.
 Specifically, the way they formed.

-Some tonsils have smooth surfaces, while some others are far more irregular.
-In the second instance, irregular tonsils will have pockets or tiny craters that trap bacteria and debris inside.
-As a result, what debris gets stuck in your tonsils to harden and form tonsil stones.
+Some tonsils have smooth surfaces, while others are far more irregular.
+In the second instance, irregular tonsils will have pockets or tiny craters that trap bacteria and debris.
+As a result, debris gets stuck in your tonsils to harden and form tonsil stones.
 Sometimes a tonsil stone is also referred to as a tonsil crypt.

 As you can imagine, this is rather unfortunate as you have no control over the shape of your tonsils!
 However, suppose you keep getting tonsil stones – even after removing them – and your dental hygiene is excellent.
 In that case, there’s a high chance that your tonsil shape is the problem.

 If you suffer from tonsil stones, you should do two things: remove them and prevent them from coming back.
-In this section, we’ll focus on dislodging tonsil stones as safely as possible.
+In this section, we’ll focus on removing the tonsil stones as safely as possible and touch on who treats tonsil stones.

 Gargling

-Cleveland Clinic states that gargling a saltwater solution help to clear tonsil stones at home in many cases.
-However, salt water solutions are most effective when the stones are small and have only just started to form.
+Cleveland Clinic states that gargling a saltwater solution can get rid of your tonsil stones at home in many cases.
+However, saltwater solutions are most effective when the stones are small and have only started forming.

-Keep the saltwater gargle in your mouth for as long as you can, then spit the solution back out.
+Keep the saltwater gargle in your mouth for as long as possible, then spit the solution back out.
 Check your mouth in a mirror to see if the stones have gone.
-Everyone should start with this method to treat tonsil stones, as it’s the easiest and least uncomfortable one to attempt on your own.
+Everyone should start with this method to treat tonsil stones, as it’s the easiest and least uncomfortable removal process to attempt on your own.
 Plus, the salt in the water can ease a sore throat and improve the PH balance in your mouth.

 If gargling doesn’t work, you can attempt to remove the stones using different tools.

 This technique may work for some, but it’s not ideal if you have a weak gag reflex.
-Instead, you could use a water pick to remove the stones.
-A water flosser is a tool you can buy online used to floss between your teeth.
-It produces a stream of water that can get rid of debris – think of it as a mini jet wash for your mouth!
+Instead, you could use a waterpik for tonsi stones.
+A water flosser is a tool you can buy online to floss between teeth.
+It produces a stream of water from a water tank that can eliminate food debris – think of it as a mini jet wash for your mouth!

-By angling the water flosser at your tonsils, you can spray the solution directly on the tonsil stones.
+You can spray the solution directly on the tonsil stones by angling the water flosser at your tonsils.
 This tool helps to dislodge them from any crevices, completely removing them!

-Now, you can do the physical removal from the comfort of your home.
-Nevertheless, a visit to be medically reviewed by your dentist might be wise if you’ve never had tonsil stones before.
+Now, you can physically remove tonsil stones from the comfort of your home.
+Nevertheless, a visit to be medically reviewed by your dentist might be wise if you’ve never had tonsil stones or you can’t get tonsil stones out easily.

 See a Medical Provider

-The risks of hurting yourself are low when you choose the techniques listed above.
+The risks of hurting yourself when trying to clear tonsil stones are low when you choose the techniques listed above.
 Still, it’s much safer when a professional handles this for you.
-Your dentist can provide medical advice, diagnosis, or treatment.
-Most dentists will use a unique tool to poke the stones out; they may also use a water pick or water flosser.
+Your doctor can provide medical advice, diagnosis, or treatment.
+Most doctors will use a unique tool to poke the stones out; they may also use a water pick or water flosser.

 Remember that it’s not mandatory to remove tonsil stones.
-If they cause you no symptoms and you can’t feel them, you have nothing to worry about!
+If they cause you no symptoms and you can’t feel them, treating tonsil stones may not be necessary. !
 They may fall out of their own accord as you eat, drink, or cough.
-The removal is only necessary if they cause you discomfort.
+The removal is only necessary if tonsil stones persist and cause you discomfort.

 Some people will keep getting tonsil stones even after being removed.
 No saltwater gargles or other home remedies seem to prevent tonsil stones.
-Still, you may see improvements if you follow a set hygiene routine and take care of other issues that can lead to tonsil stones, such as sleep-disordered breathing, throat inflammation and sinus infections.
+Still, you may see improvements if you follow a set hygiene routine.

-Chronic tonsil stones can cause issues as they might increase the likelihood of tonsillitis or another tonsil infection.
-As you’re probably aware, this is a condition that causes our tonsils to swell up and leads to an incredibly sore throat.
+Still, chronic tonsil stone sufferers can have issues as the stones may increase the likelihood of tonsillitis or another tonsil infection.
+As you’re probably aware, this condition causes our tonsils to swell up, leading to an incredibly sore throat.

 Tonsillitis is worse in adulthood than in children.
 You will most likely find it difficult to eat or drink anything.
-A provider can treat tonsillitis with antibiotics, but consistent tonsillitis is a problem.
+A provider can treat tonsillitis with antibiotics, but consistent tonsillitis is problematic.

-Your dentist may recommend a tonsillectomy if you keep getting tonsil stones.
+Your dentist may recommend a tonsillectomy if you keep getting tonsil stones or if there is persistent trouble when trying to dislodge tonsil stones.
 But, of course, this is only necessary if the stones cause recurring tonsillitis.

-With this surgery, a doctor will remove your tonsils from your mouth, which will stop tonsil stones from forming.
+With this surgery, a doctor will remove your tonsils from your mouth, stopping tonsil stones from forming.
 It is not the ideal treatment method for this problem.
 Still, it may be your only option if you keep suffering from tonsillitis.

 Secondly, you may have to undergo a procedure known as cryptolysis.